-Agartala is the capital city of Tripura located in the north-eastern part of India.
+Agartala is the capital city of Tripura located in the northeastern part of India.
 The city is known for its rich natural habitat and culture and is also known as the second-largest city in the north-eastern region of India, after Guwahati.

 Rulers from the Manikya dynasty played a major role in bringing Agartala to the limelight.
 Maharaja Krishna Manikya under his rule made the present-day Agartala his capital city.
 After him, Maharaja Bir Bikram Kishore Manikya Bahadur built the Neermahal in the middle of Rudrasagar lake and made this palace his summer residence from where he used to control the entire region and make significant decisions.
-He also planned and developed the road network and the entire city, which is why Agartala is also referred to as the ‘City of Bir Bikram Manikya Bahadur’.
+He also planned and developed the road network and the entire city, which is why Agartala is also referred to as the City of Bir Bikram Manikya Bahadur.

-Located 28km away from Agartala, Sepahijala wildlife sanctuary is a paradise for nature and wildlife lovers.
+Located 28km away from Agartala, the Sepahijala wildlife sanctuary is a paradise for nature and wildlife lovers.
 The sanctuary also accommodates a deer park, a zoo, and a botanical garden.
 One may book a tourist cottage in the sanctuary and enjoy the boating facility and the view of a lush green coffee plantation in the vicinity.

 Jampui hill range is the highest hill range in Tripura.
 Jampui hill is famous for its infinite landscapes, green forests, orange gardens, and mesmerizing view of sunrise and sunset.

 Agartala airport is one of the busiest airports in the northeast of India.
 There are direct flights to Agartala from Delhi and Kolkata, and connecting flights from Mumbai and Bengaluru.
 After getting down from the flight one may book the local taxi or bus to reach the hotel/resort or anywhere in the city.